 The Work is a clearing process

 Every moment is your test: Will I leave the Garden of Eden (resting in my own unlimited awareness) and go "out" with the agitated mind, fascinated by objects?
-(Thoughts, ideas, emotions, sensations and perceptions.)
-Will I give my precious God-given attention, my priceless unlimited consciousness, to limited, lifeless objects?
+(The Idea of a limited, separate person, made up of Thoughts, ideas, emotions, sensations and perceptions.)
+Will I give my priceless unlimited consciousness, to limited, lifeless objects?
+(Lifeless, in that they are devoid of any consciousness of their own.)
 Will I play, again, the game of separation and limitation?
 When will I have suffered enough, and turn back to what is Real and precious--my consciousness?

 The Work is a systematic clearing process to expose and then uproot, dissolve, and purge beliefs (the programs) which keep us from choosing the Garden of Eden.

-The Work as a CLEARING PROCESS goes hand -in-hand with any CONFIRMING PROCESS (such as The Insight Approach which I offer as well. )
+The Work as a CLEARING PROCESS goes hand -in-hand with any CONFIRMING PROCESS (such as The Insight Approach which I offer, and any non-dual inquiry method.)

-Confirming is to use a higher reasoning to realize that "What I am cannot be anything conceivable or perceivable"--including my name, my image, my body, my thoughts, my sensations or emotions.
-It is to confirm, "What I am is effortless, choiceless pure consciousness to which all these things occur."
+Confirming is to use a higher reasoning process, to realize that "What I am cannot be anything conceivable or perceivable"--including my name, my image, my body, my thoughts, my sensations or emotions.
+It is to confirm through reason that relies only on direct experience, not on theory, "What I am is effortless, choiceless pure consciousness to which all these things occur."

 This is your life's work, when you are ready for the possibility of Jesus's promise, ""Take no thought of what you should eat, of what you should wear, of where you should go, but seek ye first the kingdom of heaven and all these things will be added unto you."